-The responsible government Minister, acting on the advice of their Head of Profession for Statistics, and in accordance with the guidance issued by the National Statistician on identifying official statistics (pdf, 1MB), determines whether or not statistics should be treated as official statistics.
+The responsible government Minister, acting on the advice of their statistical Head of Profession, and in accordance with the guidance issued by the National Statistician on identifying official statistics (pdf, 1MB), determines whether or not statistics should be treated as official statistics.

 - National Statistics, which have been assessed by the Office for Statistics Regulation (OSR) as fully compliant with the Code of Practice for Statistics.
 Accredited National Statistics use the National Statistics Quality Mark.
 For a complete list of all National Statistics, you can view the list maintained by the OSR.

 - Experimental statistics, which are newly developed or innovative statistics.
 These are published so that users and stakeholders can be involved in the assessment of their suitability and quality at an early stage.

 - Statistics that have not been assessed as fully compliant with the Code of Practice.
 A register of de-designated statistics is also maintained by the OSR.

 The public good is defined in the Statistics and Registration Service Act 2007 in terms of the Authority’s statutory objective to promote and safeguard the production and publication of official statistics that serve the public good.